richardatval/www.yesproject.org/_events/ford-slater-daf-truck-dealership.md

 ---
+layout: event
 title: Ford & Slater DAF Truck Dealership
-when: "Every Friday"
+when: Every Friday
-venue: "Seed Creative Banana"
+venue: Seed Creative
-layout: event
+summary: >-
-summary: "Find out what it's like to work in the motor industry on a company tour of truck dealership Ford and Slater."
+  Find out what it's like to work in the motor industry on a company tour of truck dealership Ford and Slater.
+published: true
 ---

 Find out what it's like to work in the motor industry on a company tour of truck dealership Ford and Slater.